Chem 201 Syllabus - Spring 2017

 See calendar of classes for which days class will meet.

 No text covers the diverse laboratories in the course.
-Readings will be provided as (i) photocopies of articles from the scientific literature, (ii) chapters from books and (iii) books on reserve in the chemistry library.
-Students will also have to search the literature for additional articles and book chapters relevant to particular laboratories.
+Readings will be provided as papers from the scientific literature and chapters from books.
+Students will also have to search the literature for additional information relevant to particular laboratories.

 Graduate Teaching Assistants: